ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    found, or terminate DMARC evaluation otherwise.
 See (#dmarc-policy-discovery) for details.

-3. Perform DKIM signature verification checks.
+3. Perform DKIM signature validation checks.
 A single email could contain multiple DKIM signatures.
 The results of this step are passed to the remainder of the algorithm, **MUST** include "pass" or "fail", and if "fail", **SHOULD** include information about the reasons for failure.
 The results **MUST** further include the value of the "d=" and "s=" tags from each checked DKIM signature.

-4. Perform SPF verification checks.
+4. Perform SPF validation checks.
 The results of this step are passed to the remainder of the algorithm, **MUST** include "pass" or "fail", and if "fail", **SHOULD** include information about the reasons for failure.
 The results **MUST** further include the domain name used to complete the SPF check.

 5. Conduct Identifier Alignment checks.
-With authentication checks and policy discovery performed, the Mail Receiver checks to see if Authenticated Identifiers are aligned as described in (#identifier-alignment-explained).
+With validation checks and policy discovery performed, the Mail Receiver checks to see if Authenticated Identifiers are aligned as described in (#identifier-alignment-evaluation).
 If one or more of the Authenticated Identifiers align with the RFC5322.From domain, the message is considered to pass the DMARC mechanism check.

 6. Apply policy, if appropriate.
 Emails that fail the DMARC mechanism check are handled in accordance with the discovered DMARC policy of the Domain Owner and any local policy rules enforced by the Mail Receiver.
-   See (#general-record-format) for details.
+   See (#policy-record-format) for details.

 DMARC evaluation can only yield a "pass" result after one of the underlying authentication mechanisms passes for an aligned